 Slash Pile Burning

-- Mud Lake / Sherwood Gulch (north of Nederland) COMPLETE
+Crews will burn when conditions allow. - Mud Lake / Sherwood Gulch (north of Nederland) COMPLETED

-Burns are scheduled when there is a winter weather system in the area.
-Operations will be conducted only when there is sufficient snow cover to ensure safe fire operations and containment.
+Burns are usually scheduled when there is a winter weather system in the area.
+Operations will be conducted only when conditions ensure safe fire operations and containment.
 Pile burns are conducted to reduce the amount of fuel on the ground as a result of thinning operations.
-Slash pile burns may require park closures.

 Nelson Loop Prescribed Burn Project at Hall Ranch.